Category Archives: 5.5 Applications of Exponential and Logarithmic Functions

 Given information: If 50 grams are present now, how much will be present in 630 years?

 With this information I can identify the initial amount of radium as 50 grams and the time to be 630 years.
-Symbolically that is A _0=50 when the t=630.
+Symbolically that is when the .
 Substitute the given information and the decay rate k found in part 1 to the exponential decay formula.

 38.615 grams will be present 630 years later is 50 grams are present initially.